kritonios01/intelliQ/README.md

 The installation and configuration process for MariaDB differs depending on the operating system.
 Please refer to the [official documentation](https://mariadb.com/kb/en/getting-installing-and-upgrading-mariadb/) for instructions.

-Make sure to initialise the database using [schema.sql](scripts/mariadb/schema.sql):
+__Make sure to initialise the database using [schema.sql](scripts/mariadb/schema.sql):__
 ```shell
 $ mysql -u <user> [-p] < scripts/mariadb/schema.sql
 ```

 ### Frontend
 You may use the web server of your choise ([Apache](https://httpd.apache.org/), [Nginx](https://www.nginx.com/), ..)
-Simply drag and drop the contents of the [frontend](frontend/) folder into the root directory of your site.
+Simply drag and drop the contents of the [frontend](frontend/) folder into the document root directory of your site.

-__Depending on how you deployed the rest of the components, you may need to configure the server URL to use for API queries.__
+__You will need to configure the server URL to use for API queries depending on your deployment.
+Please refer to [config.js](frontend/js/config/config.js)__

 ## Creating a self-signed SSL certificate
 ```shell